ibm-cloud-docs/vpc/lb-sg-integration.md

 | TCP| IP Address | 209.173.53.167/20 | `Listener port` |
 {: caption="Table 2.
 Configuration information for inbound rules of public load balancers from a specific CIDR" caption-side="top"}

-However, if your requirements need to restrict inbound traffic, you may specific a source CIDR, such as `209.173.53.167/20`.
+However, if your requirements need to restrict inbound traffic, you may specify a source CIDR, such as `209.173.53.167/20`.
 This will allow all public IP addresses within the IP range to reach the public load balancer.

 #### Outbound rules
 | Protocol | Destination type | Destination | Value |